Articles

 Cons of SweetProcess:

-- Lacks advanced LMS features like SCORM support or gamification
+- Lacks advanced LMS features such as SCORM support, gamification, or deep testing

-- High price point and user minimum may be a barrier for small businesses
+- High price point and user minimum may be a barrier for very small businesses

-- Does not include robust testing or compliance tracking capabilities
+- Does not include robust compliance tracking or mobile-specific features for field workers

 Pricing

-- Startup Plan: Contact sales (starts at 5 users).
-Includes unlimited workflows, tasks, and forms.
+- Startup Plan: Entry-level, includes unlimited workflows, tasks, and forms.
 Limited to 5,000 Data Set records.
+Starts at 5 users.
+Contact sales for pricing.

-- Pro Plan: Contact sales (custom users).
-Adds more Data Set records (up to 10,000) and higher file storage limits.
+- Pro Plan: Most popular, supports more Data Set records (up to 10,000) and higher file storage.
+Custom user count.
+Contact sales for pricing.

-- Enterprise Plan: Contact sales (custom users).
-Includes custom data limits, BI integration, dedicated success manager, and advanced security (SSO, SCIM, Data residency).
+- Enterprise Plan: For large organizations, includes custom data limits, BI integration, dedicated success manager, and advanced security (SSO, SCIM, Data residency).
+Contact sales for pricing.

 There is no free tier, and pricing transparency is limited.
-For a manufacturing business with 50 employees, expect pricing to be in the mid-market to enterprise range, depending on features and support needs.
+For a manufacturing business with 50 employees, expect pricing to be in the mid-market to enterprise range, requiring a direct quote from Process Street.

 Pros of Process Street:

-- Includes extensive integrations and advanced security features
+- Offers AI-powered compliance monitoring (Enterprise) and advanced security features

 Cons of Process Street:

-- Pricing is not transparent and may be cost-prohibitive for SMBs
+- Pricing is not transparent and may be cost-prohibitive for smaller businesses

 Pricing